AlexandreGLopes/JavaFx-Jdbc-Selenium-POI-AppForTerrazza/README.md

 ```

 - IMPORTANT!
 When vscode creates the "launch.json" automatically the "vmArgs" line won't be created and you'll get an error.
 Just add it to the file and run it again.

+- IMPORTANT 2!
+VSCODE accept the "/" to build the path between directories even in Windows.

+-IMPORTANT 3!
+It seems to have some difference between write the code to add modules with and without the "=":
+--module-path C:\java-libs\javafx-sdk\lib --add-modules=javafx.fxml,javafx.controls
+--module-path C:\java-libs\javafx-sdk\lib --add-modules javafx.fxml,javafx.controls
+Eclipse and Spring Boot Suite 4 accepts only with the "=" and VSCode accept both.